 For entrepreneurs, running a business means racing against time.
 It would help if you balanced work and your personal life.
-You must learn to manage your time and become a better planner to achieve this.
+To achieve this, you must learn to manage your time and become a better planner.
 Planning enables you to divide the hours of the day properly.
 You also save yourself from unnecessary stress when you fail to meet deadlines because of improper management.

 When you know how to manage your time, your business flourishes, so what’s the secret to successful time management?
 This article will reveal it with a few tips.
 Here’s how you can manage your time as an entrepreneur: